Search

 Detection & Surveillance Map (credit: Project Predict, USAID/UC Davis)

-Infectious tropical diseases have moved out of their forests and human populations are increasingly playing catch-up that takes both time and money to both detect and control.
-If you had ever caught dengue fever, hopefully not COVID-19 during The Plague Year, you will want biologists and medical researchers to continue working overtime to develop new vaccines and other protective measures in the microbiological battles of our hyper-infectious era.
+Infectious diseases have moved out of the forests and into human populations.
+Efforts to identify new ones is playing catch-up to detect and control them requiring time, money, and expertise.
+If you ever experienced dengue fever, you will want biologists and medical researchers to continue making rapid advances in new vaccines.
+The New Yorker dubbed Covid-19 pandemic as The Plague Year, for the microbiological battles now in our now hyper-infectious era.
+WHB

 Print